Summary

 6. Modern Casement Window Designs for Home

-Casement windows open outward on side hinges, allowing maximum airflow and unobstructed views.
+Casement window designs open outward on side hinges, allowing maximum airflow and unobstructed views.
 They seal tightly, offering excellent insulation and noise reduction.
 Practical, easy to operate, and highly popular in both apartments and houses in India, they are suitable for rooms needing strong ventilation and clear sightlines without bulky framing elements.

 | Materials Used | Setup Cost (₹) | Best Suited Areas | Key Highlights |